Bobbie Gentry: 1971–1974: Patchwork and departure from Capitol

-In early 1971, Gentry produced a third and final series of shows for BBC 2, also consisting of six weekly episodes (aired from February 1 to March 15 of that year).

 Gentry released Patchwork in April 1971.
 It has been described as a collection of short stories in song, ranging from country and pop to blues, stitched together with cinematic interludes to form a cohesive whole.
 Patchwork was Gentry's first entirely self-written and -produced album.
-Its first single: "But I Can't Get Back", was a small hit, peaking at number 37 on the Billboard Top 40 Easy Listening chart and number 93 in Canada.
-Gentry would release one more single for Capitol in August 1972, "The Girl from Cincinnati".
+Its first single, "But I Can't Get Back", was a small hit, peaking at number 37 on the Billboard Top 40 Easy Listening chart and number 93 in Canada.
+Gentry released one more single for Capitol in August 1972, "The Girl from Cincinnati".

 Around the time Patchwork was released, the entire executive board that had been at Capitol throughout Gentry's career was fired.
 A major restructuring at Capitol took place as parent company EMI tried to seize back control and rekindle the label's dwindling profits.
 This saw the artist roster slashed from 247 to 81 alongside extensive cuts to production and marketing budgets.
-With none of the executive board left that had known and worked with her, negotiations stalled over the renewal terms of Gentry's contract, and this failure to reach an agreement with Capitol created a stalemate.
+With none of the executive board left who had known and worked with her, negotiations stalled over the renewal terms of Gentry's contract, and this failure to reach an agreement with Capitol created a stalemate.
 Since Gentry was unwilling to release an album with Capitol on the terms offered, she found herself unable to release an album on another label, meaning she was left with no choice but to wait out the remaining option period of her contract.

-In 1974, she hosted a summer replacement variety show on CBS called The Bobbie Gentry Happiness Hour.
+In 1974, she hosted a summer-replacement variety show on CBS called The Bobbie Gentry Happiness Hour.
 The show, which was her version of Glen Campbell's hit series The Glen Campbell Goodtime Hour, was not renewed for a full season.